stefanrieken/wonky/README.md

 #  Wonkybytes
-The One Keyword byte code evaluator
+The One Key-value byte code evaluator

 That keyword is: 'apply' (value 0; or perhaps MAX_INT) All other values contain or reference data / method objects / items.